ashepelev/image-processing/README.md

 Image Morphology - a project describes the deleting of "bridges" on the binary images.
 Based on morphology alogrithms.

+Image Recognition - recognition of 2 figures with noise

+Image Reconition - recognition of 10 digits with noise

 Image Segmentation - growing regions algorithm for segmentation

+Image Skeleton Finding - find the skeleton of digits.
+Based on image morphology.